DamianFlynn/damianflynn.github.io-archived/_posts/2018-10-24-adding-content-flow.md

 ### Replace Content

-One small issue with the previous approach is that it simple overwrites the content in the blob with the latest version, but it failed to remove any content which might have been removed from the site.
+One small issue with the previous approach is that it merely overwrites the content in the blob with the latest version, but it failed to remove any content which might have been removed from the site.

-Currently there is no equivalent to the magic *XCOPY* command that will sync the blob removing the data that is no longer required; thats a project for another day.
+Currently, there is no equivalent to the magic *XCOPY* command that will sync the blob removing the data that is no longer required; that's a project for another day.

-The quick and dirty fix for this scenario, is first delete the existing content, and then deploy the latest version.
-This would normally result in a potential outage as the content vanishes for a little time; however we do not have that concern, because we have decided to use a Content Delivery Network which caches our site.
+The quick and dirty fix for this scenario is first to delete the existing content and then deploy the latest version.
+This would typically result in a potential outage as the content vanishes for a little time; however, we do not have that concern, because we have decided to use a Content Delivery Network which caches our site.

 #### Task 1